In order to customize labels, you need to use the Label Designer.

 From the label menu, make sure you choose your new form!

 If you don’t see your label here, make sure you have your label printer setup properly.
-You must have the label printer setup and be the printer specified for merchandise labels, etc.
+You must have the label printer setup and selected as the printer specified for merchandise labels, etc.